Boltzmann machines as thermal models for quantum systems: Conclusion

 \section{Conclusion}

 By training conditional Restricted Boltzmann machines, we have constructed a family of stochastic hidden-variable models for particle pairs, both entangled and not, for a variety of measurement settings.
 The methods used are quite general, and the patterns exhibited in the weights and biases suggest that one might be able to generalize the model to arbitrary detector settings and state preparations, and then to arbitrary numbers of particles.
-The biggest barrier to this would seem to be the need for an exponential number of hidden units as a parallel to the growth of the Hilbert space dimension in the traditional quantum mechanical representation.
+The biggest barrier to this would seem to be the need for exponential growth in the number of hidden units in order to accommodate the rich phenomenology attendant to the exponential growth of the Hilbert space dimension in the traditional quantum mechanical representation.
 Issues of practicality are indeed at the forefront of the attempt to use neural networks to learn particularly salient properties of large-scale quantum systems \cite{Carleo17}.

 For our purposes, however, the proof of principle points in another, more interesting direction.
-That is, it points to the fact that a hidden-variable theory that depends on future boundary conditions associated with measuring devices may not tell us anything at all about the physical world for systems which do not have any sort of effective measurement in their future.
+That is, it points to the fact that a hidden-variable theory that depends on future boundary conditions associated with the settings of measuring devices \emph{may not tell us anything at all} about the physical world for systems that do not have any sort of effective measurement in their future.
 In cosmological settings, this is the norm, since the future lightcone of an arbitrary point in an expanding universe is transparent; there is no interaction or absorption.
-This in turn suggests the possibility of a new sort of limit on the applicability of quantum mechanics.
+This in turn suggests the possibility of a new sort of limit on the applicability of quantum mechanics: quantum mechanics applies \emph{only} to systems which eventually undergo a measurement-like interaction. \emph{A fortiori}, it would not apply to systems with a transparent future lightcone.